montagejs/frb/README.md

     containing sequential numbers starting with zero.
 The output array is updated incrementally and will dispatch one range change each time the size changes by any difference.
+-   A "keys" function call observes an incrementally updated array of the keys that a given map contains.
+The keys are maintained in insertion order.
+-   A "values" function call observes an incrementally updated array of the values that a given map contains.
+The values are maintained in insertion order.
+-   An "items" function call observes an incrementally updated array of [key, value] pairs from a given mapping.
+The items are retained in insertion order.
 -   `.*` at the end of a path has no effect on an observed value.
 -   `[*]` at the end of a path has no effect on an observed value.